Magforum logo links to homepage

 Thousands of computer users run own boards from home, office or school using BBC Micros, modems and phone lines

-1986 BBC attempts to establish a standard for interactive video discs Domesday system with Philips Laservision disc player - using double-sided, 12-inch optical discs - controlled by a BBC Micro
+1986 BBC attempts to establish a standard for interactive video discs BBC Domesday system with Philips Laservision disc player – using double-sided, 12-inch optical discs – controlled by a BBC Micro.
+The software pioneered many aspects of multimedia presentation, such as virtual rooms and objects that could be 'walked around'

-1980s Development of digital technologies for handling typesetting and image manipulation
+1980s Development of digital technologies for typesetting, page layout and image manipulation Apple Macintosh (1984)

 Apple Laser Writer printer (1985)